• Skip to primary navigation

 But let's get down to the reason we are all here.....making and eating cheese fondue.
 For this recipe you'll need :

-• 1 cup dry white wine (I used Kim Crawfords Sauvignon Blanc)
+- 1 cup dry white wine (I used Kim Crawford Sauvignon Blanc)

 Instructions

-4. Finish the Swiss cheese fondue with a splash of kirsch. a red caquelon filled with real swiss cheese fondue on a wooden board surface surrounded by various ingredients
+- Finish the Swiss cheese fondue with a splash of kirsch.

 Once the cheese fondue is prepared and ready to eat, turn the flame on the burner to low and enjoy the fondue by dipping large chunks of crusty bread into the cheese.
 Paired with a nice dry white wine you can't go wrong with a good homemade Swiss cheese fondue.
 Other items such as blanched vegetables or raw fruit (such as apples) could also be used to dip in the cheese.